Fixed-Time Stable Gradient Flows: Applications to Continuous-Time Optimization: Introduction

-It is well known that the strict minima of a function $f(x)$ are stable equilibria of the \textit{Gradient Flow} (GF) system $\dot x = -\nabla f(x)$, and that, if the level sets of $f$ are bounded, then the trajectories converge asymptotically to the set of critical points of $f$.
-This method is known as \textit{Gradient Descent} in the discrete setting.
-GFs are employed in a wide range of applications, including optimization \cite{helmke2012optimization}, parallel computing and motion planning \cite{martinez2007motion} (see also, \cite{cortes2006finite}).
-Details on how to how to design gradient systems for optimization purposes can be found in \cite{helmke2012optimization}; see also \cite{bertsekas1989parallel} which thoroughly discusses gradient descent flows in distributed computation.
+It is well known that the strict minima of a locally convex function $f:\mathbb R^n\rightarrow \mathbb R$ are stable equilibria of the \textit{gradient-flow} (GF) dynamics $\dot x = -\nabla f(x)$, and that, if the sub-level sets of $f$ are compact, then the trajectories converge asymptotically to the set of critical points of $f$.
+In recent years, GFs have been employed in a wide range of applications, including image processing \cite{clarenz2001relations} and motion planning \cite{cortes2006finite}.
+Details on design of GFs for optimization problems can be found in \cite{helmke2012optimization}; for an overview of convex optimization, the reader is referred to \cite[Chapter 4-5]{boyd2004convex}.

-From application point of view, gradient-based methods have been used in variety of problems, including machine learning \cite{hui2009semistability}.
-In \cite{ji2009accelerated}, the authors develop a accelerated gradient method for trace-minimization problem, while motivating the problems from machine learning, image processing and automatic control perspective.

-There is a plethora of work on asymptotic convergence analysis of GF, for an overview, see \cite{wibisono2015accelerated}.
-Recent work, e.g., \cite{su2014differential,scieur2017integration}, has focused on exponential stability of the gradient-flow based methods.
-Much of the work assumes \textit{strong} or \textit{strict convexity} of the objective function for exponential stability.
-As shown in \cite{karimi2016linear}, this condition can be relaxed by assuming that the function only satisfies the so-called \textit{PL-inequality}, or is gradient dominated.
-In \cite{nesterov2008accelerating}, the authors show, under various conditions, such as \textit{star-convexity}, \textit{uniform convexity}, and gradient-dominance, that the convergence-rate can be super-linear.
-Other methods include \textit{Bregman Lagrangian} flows \cite{wibisono2016variational}, where instead of standard gradient flow, Euler-Lagrange equations for the Bregman-Lagrange flow is studied for super-linear convergence.
-While super-linear convergence guarantees that the scheme can reach arbitrarily close to the optimal point very fast, it would still need infinite time to \textit{exactly} reach the solution.
+There is a plethora of work on asymptotic convergence analysis of GF, for an overview, see \cite{wibisono2015accelerated,wibisono2016variational}.
+Recent work, for example \cite{su2014differential}, has focused on exponential stability of the GF based methods.
+The \textit{strong} or \textit{strict convexity} of the objective function is a standard assumption for exponential stability.
+As shown in \cite{karimi2016linear}, the condition can be relaxed by assuming that the objective function satisfies the \textit{Polyak-{\L}ojasiewicz inequality} (PL inequality), i.e., the objective function is \textit{gradient dominated}.
+In \cite{nesterov2008accelerating}, the authors develop cubic regularization of Newton's method with super-linear convergence rate.
+Other accelerated methods include \textit{Bregman-Lagrangian} flows \cite{wibisono2016variational}, where instead of standard gradient flow, Euler-Lagrange equations for the Bregman-Lagrange flow are studied for super-linear convergence.